Feature importance¶

 How fuzzy interpretation works¶

-Convert features to fuzzy features and then perform feature importance analyses on the fuzzy features.
 To use this feature, you must first configure ensemble and local feature importance methods.

 Number of features for fuzzy interpretation